Pseudocereals are tiny, grain-like seeds (fruits) of dicotyledonous plant species employed much like cereals in the food preparations.

 Buckwheat, Amaranth, and quinoa grains have been used in a wide variety of foods.
 From the whole grain, tasteful soups, sweets, beverages, sauces, porridges, and soufflés can be prepared; boiled grains can be used like rice in pilaf, porridge, risotto, etc.

 rutin (quercetin rutinoside) in small quantities in buckwheats.
-Rutin has been found to have anti-inflammatory, antioxidant, anti-platelet aggregation (blood thinner) functions in experimental models and may interact with routine medications.
+Rutin has been found to have anti-inflammatory, antioxidant, and anti-platelet aggregation (blood thinner) functions in experimental models and may interact with routine medications.

 Unpolished (unwashed) quinoa seed contains saponin, a triterpenoid compound, in its outer husk.
 Amaranth contains a relatively small amount of this substance, while Kaniwa does not.
 Saponin has a bitter soap-like taste, which when consumed, might result in stomach pain, flatulence, and laxative diarrhea.
 (Medical disclaimer).